bayesianbrad/machine-learning-flight-rules/README.md

 #### Trust your local validation

+Your score on your local validation set should be the most important, and sometimes the only, metric to pay attention to.
+Creating a validation set that you can trust to tell you whether you are or are not making progress is very important.

 #### Optimize for the metric

-The goal of kaggle competitions is to get the highest (or lowest) score on a specific metric.
+The goal of kaggle competitions is to get the highest (or lowest, depending on the metric) score on a specific metric.
 To do this, you might need to modify your model's loss function.
 For example, if the competition metric penalizes mistakes on rare classes more than common classes, oversampling or weighting the loss in favor of those classes can force the model to optimize for that metric.

 #### Something that works for someone might not work for you